Technologies and Security Challenges in Metaverse: Metaverse

+\myparait{Hyper Spatiotemporality:} The concept refers to a mode of existence or data processing that fundamentally breaks the traditional boundaries of physical time and space.
 The irreversibility of time and the finiteness of space impose constraints on the real world.
-Metaverse is a virtual world parallel to the real world and overcomes the constraints of time and space \cite{yao2022metaverse, huang2023security}.
+The Metaverse is a virtual world parallel to the real world and overcomes the constraints of time and space \cite{yao2022metaverse, huang2023security}.
 Hyper spatiotemporality allows users to move across various spatiotemporal dimensional worlds and provides a seamless alternate world experience.